 I lost in the first round of Henley Royal Regatta a few times, nothing serious really … oh other than the event record in the pair at Metropolitan Regatta, but we didn’t even know we had set that until Leander broke the record three years later.
 But that was a very long time ago…..”.
 Thoughtful silence.

-Instead of rambling through this ancient history, I realised later, I should have started with my car-crash in April 1999, when I wrapped my Saab 9000 (and myself) around a Nottinghamshire lamppost.
-Lots of broken bones and a damaged lung had the doctor at the hospital telling me that I would now never be a necklace model and would not be able to row competitively again.
+Instead of rambling through this ancient history, I realised later, I should have started with my car-crash in April 1999, when I wrapped my red Saab 900 (and myself) around a Nottinghamshire lamppost.
+Lots of broken bones and a damaged top right chamber of my lungs.
+The hospital doctor told me that I would now never be a necklace model (right collar bone in 27 bits, left one from an earlier cycling accident had already been broken in three places) and that I would not be able to row competitively again (presumably due to the damage to the lung).

-Upset at this news, I got in touch with my pairs partner who came to visit me in hospital.
-When told that I would not be able to row seriously he immediately replied: “Not to worry, we’ve all taken up sculling now!”.
+My pairs partner, a lawyer, who came to visit me in hospital, when told that I would not be able to row seriously again due to the damage to my lungs immediately and cheerfully replied: “Not to worry, we are all sculling now!”.

 A new situation called for a new approach.
 Clearly, I wouldn’t be able to rely purely on strength and fitness to win races.
 Instead, I would have to concentrate on technique.